Himanshhhyou/python-class/AnF/README.md

 - Count the number of digits in the number.
 Let this be n.
 - For each digit in the number, raise it to the power of n and add it to a sum - variable.
 - Compare the sum variable with the original number.
 If they are equal, the number is an Armstrong number.
-Otherwise, it is not.
+Otherwise, it is not.<br>
 [Click here to see python code](../programs/armstrong.py)

 ```